The following abbreviations shall be used in the discussion that follows:

 the receipts was for money that Beale loaned Morriss shortly after arriving at Morriss' house in early January, 1822.
 Information

-in the pamphlet, as well as certain historical facts, support Watt's conjecture.
+in the pamphlet, as well as certain historical facts, supports Watt's conjecture.

 Morriss says that before Beale left in the spring of 1822,